danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 Any other format type is ignored.

-By default, since Draft 2019-09, format is no longer an assertion.
+Since Draft 2019-09, format is no longer an assertion by default.
 It can be configured to be an assertion by setting the evaluation option `require_format_validation` to `true`

 ### Default values